The private jet market is currently subject to unprecedented demand, making the concept of traveling by private jet almost common.

 However, in many cases, private jets fly from smaller airports.
 Not only is there less traffic, but smaller airports are also usually closer to the final destination.
 Therefore, overall travel time is reduced.
 And, after all, this is the critical benefit of flying by private jet.

 For example, London has a variety of airports to use, both for commercial flights and private jets.
 However, there are only a few points of overlap.
 For example, private jets will almost never fly in or out of Heathrow or Gatwick.
 Yet they will fly from Stansted, Luton, and London City.

 Conversely, private jets operate from Farnborough, Biggin Hill, and RAF Northolt.
 However, commercial aircraft will not operate from these airports.

 Additionally, private jet passengers will transition through the FBO.
 The FBO is essentially the terminal for private jet passengers.
 And, thanks to the convenience and efficiency of flying by private jet, passengers only need to arrive 15 minutes prior to departure.
-Therefore, the entire process of flying private is extremely quick.
+That makes the entire process of flying private extremely quick.

 Therefore, the reason that you are unlikely to run into a private jet when flying commercially is due to the aircraft being at a completely different airport (see Los Angeles to Las Vegas by private jet).

 Our daily flight figures, along with regional flight figures, are supplied from our Daily Tracker dashboard.
 Learn more here.
 This data is compiled from over 14 different global sources.

 Private jet in-service figures have been compiled from the number of aircraft that are registered around the world.

 Commercial aircraft fleet figures are courtesy of Statista.